ChristopherDavisUCI/mathhomepage/content/research/index.md

 ## Publications

 [On the de Rham-Witt complex over perfectoid rings](../papers/dRW-Perfectoid.pdf), with Irakli Patchkoria.
 To appear in International Mathematics Research Notices.
+Version of March 21, 2021.

 [ On the p-typical de Rham-Witt complex over W(k)](../papers/separatedDRW.pdf).
 Alg.
 Number Th.
 13 (2019) 1597-1631.
 Version of April 21, 2019.